 It was released in 2017 and is currently available in 45 languages.
 The Microsoft collaboration app helps teams stay organized, collaborate, and have conversations in one place – moving from a group chat to one-on-one video calls within a single click.

 How to use Microsoft Teams?

-Note: This short guide covers using Microsoft Teams’ desktop version.
+Note: This guide explores how to use the Microsoft Teams desktop version.

 How to create a team on Microsoft Teams?

-- Launch your newly installed Microsoft Teams desktop app, open the “Teams” sidebar, and click the “Join or create a team” option at the bottom left corner of the layout
+- Launch your newly installed Microsoft Teams app, open the “Teams” sidebar, and click “Join or create a team” at the bottom left corner of the layout

 - Then click “Create team”